 - Long-term software supportSamsung promises 4 years of OS upgrades and 5 years of security updates with the S23 Plus

 The Samsung Galaxy S23 Plus is the middle child in so many ways, offering a 6.6-inch AMOLED display, triple camera setup and Qualcomm’s special ‘Snapdragon 8 Gen 2 for Galaxy’ chipset.
+It’s very similar to the S23, just with a slightly larger screen.

 Design and Screen